Princess plaque found broken on mountain

 Welsh princess memorial found broken on Mount Snowdon

-A memorial plaque to a Welsh princess which went missing from its home at the top of Mount Snowdon has been found vandalised several weeks later.
+A memorial plaque to a Welsh princess that went missing from its home at the top of Mount Snowdon has been found vandalised several weeks later.

 The memorial to Princess Gwenllian, the only child of the last sovereign leader of Wales, Llewelyn ap Gruffudd, was found after a Facebook campaign.